mattneary/Tarpits-Abstraction/chapters/Computation.md

 &| &<var>
 ```

-The BNF notation is a very expressive notation for the description of a
+BNF is perfect for the description of languages, both expressive and
-grammar.
-For example, for Lambda Calculus grammar, an expression (*expr*)
+formal.
+In describing the Lambda Calculus, an expression (*expr*)
 is said to be one of three forms.
 The first form is a lambda followed by
 a variable, its argument, and finally followed by another expression.
 The
 next is simply the application of one expression to another, and the last